 Head Aircraft Mechanic (Jet) performs routine aircraft inspections and repairs and ensures that aircrafts are maintained in the highest state of mechanical condition possible.
-Has completed necessary trade school courses and possesses necessary FAA Aircraft Mechanic Airframe and Power Plant Certificate.
+Has completed necessary trade school courses.
 Being a Head Aircraft Mechanic (Jet) typically requires an associate degree.
+Possesses necessary FAA Aircraft Mechanic Airframe and Power Plant Certificate.
+Additionally, Head Aircraft Mechanic (Jet) typically reports to a manager or head of a unit/department.
 Head Aircraft Mechanic (Jet)'s years of experience requirement may be unspecified.
 Certification and/or licensing in the position's specialty is the main requirement.
-(Copyright 2020 Salary.com)...
+(Copyright 2021 Salary.com)...
 View full job description

 CPI Aerostructures, Inc. engages in the contract production of structural aircraft parts for fixed wing aircraft and helicopters in the commercial and defense markets.
 The company also offers aero systems, such as reconnaissance pod structures and fuel panel systems; and supplies parts for maintenance, repair, and over...
 More